 Deep vein thrombosis (DVT) is uncommon (5%), and pulmonary embolus (PE) is very rare (less than 0.5%) and occur due to blood clots.
 We do everything to minimise these risks but they can occur and can be serious causing prolonged leg swelling or chest problems.
-Blood-thinning medication may be given to prevent blood clots whilst in a cast as well as a special stocking on the other leg to 27 improve venous circulation.
+Blood-thinning medication may be given to prevent blood clots whilst in a cast.